on “for the LOVE of Music with Sara Troy and her guest Darius Brubeck, on air from November 5th

 Darius went to Poland in February 2018 where he played with Wynton Marsalis and the Lincoln Center Jazz Orchestra as a guest and returned in March with his Quartet for a concert on the 60th anniversary of the Dave Brubeck Quartet’s famous 1958 world tour.
 (Incidentally, Szczecin, Poland is where Darius made his un-planned stage debut as a 10-year old accompanying his parents.)
 The DBQ returned to Poland again on November 6 – 18 for a tour of the cities visited on the original 1958 tour by his father’s quartet.
 (A ‘live in Poland’ CD will be forthcoming.)
 A film crew shadowed this tour and will follow Darius and Catherine to South Africa this year, making a documentary about his life as an unofficial jazz ambassador.

-FROM THE LIVE FROM POLAND ALBUM COMING OUT DECEMBER 15TH
+FROM THE LIVE FROM POLAND ALBUM OUT NOW

 THE DARIUS BRUBECK QUARTET